So you want to know where to buy clothes, and what brands to buy while you’re in Tokyo.

 The premium outlets listed also have many tax-free stores for foreign tourists, so be sure to carry your passport!

-1. Gotemba Premium Outlet, Shizuoka Pref.
+1. Gotemba Premium Outlet, Shizuoka Prefecture

 The biggest premium outlet in Japan comes with a view of Mt.
 Fuji and over 290 stores.
 Here, you can find both local Japanese brands like Beams, and overseas brands such as Ralph Lauren and Adidas.